michaelfranzl/captain-hook/README.md

 ## Development and building

-Install development dependencies (only needed to build the ES5/UMD versions):
+Install:

-    npm install
+    npm install @michaelfranzl/captain-hook

-To generate an UMD module that works in browsers and Node.js:
+To re-generate the UMD module from the source which works in browsers and Node.js (output to "dist" folder):

     npm run prepare